LeadingMoominExpert/neo4j-graph-algorithms/readme.md

 You can now access Neo4j portal at `http://localhost:7474/browser/` Login using the default Neo4j password ‘neo4j’ and then you will be prompted to set a new password.

-Move your custom database directory to `/var/lib/neo4j/data/databases` and change the owner to neo4j by running `sudo chown -R neo4j:adm graph_newname.db`
+Move your custom database directory to `/var/lib/neo4j/data/databases` and change the owner to neo4j by running `sudo chown -R neo4j:adm graph_newname.db` (or whatever name you chose for your custom database)

 The configurations file should be located at `/etc/neo4j`.
-Stop Neo4j by `service neo4j stop` and change the following line `#dbms.active_database=graph.db` to `dbms.active_database=graph_newname.db` (notice removing the comment tag) or whatever your database directory is called.
+Stop Neo4j by `service neo4j stop` and change the following line `#dbms.active_database=graph.db` to `dbms.active_database=graph_newname.db` (notice removing the comment tag).
 Also enable algo by adding the line `dbms.security.procedures.unrestricted=algo.*` to the configurations file.
 Then restart the service with `service neo4j start`.

+## Installing Java IDE and getting the source code

+Install IntelliJ IDEA Community, since it's decent and the following instructions are for it.

+`sudo snap install intellij-idea-community --classic`

+Get the source code to your computer

+`git clone git@github.com:LeadingMoominExpert/neo4j-graph-algorithms.git`

+- When opening up IntelliJ IDEA for the first time, select import project and locate the `pom.xml`-file in the previously cloned repository and click OK
+- Then from `JDK for importer` select the previusly installed 1.8 JDK and click next
+- From profiles select `Benchmark`
+- From Maven projects to import select `org.neo4j:graph-algorithms-parent:3.5.4.1
+- Keep on clicking next, until you finish the import

+Then just let Maven work it's magic and install all the dependencies.

+## Creating executable JAR-file
-You still need to move the previously created JAR to the Neo4j plugins folder.
-In my case it was `sudo mv Repositories/neo4j-graph-algorithms/out/artifacts/graph_algorithms_algo_jar/graph-algorithms-algo.jar /var/lib/neo4j/plugins/graph-algorithms-algo.jar`.
-(This step still needs to be automated since it's going to be repeated multiple times while developing further)
+You still need to create the excecutable JAR for your Neo4j to be able to used the forked functions.
+Use the following steps

+- From the main menu, select File | Project Structure `Ctrl+Shift+Alt+S` and click Artifacts.
+- Click the Add button, point to JAR and select From modules with dependencies.
+- For the module select `graph-algorithms-algo`
+- Select the destination folder of the JAR-file to be `/var/lib/neo4j/plugins/`
+- IntelliJ IDEA creates the artifact configuration and shows its settings in the right-hand part of the Project Structure dialog.
+- Apply the changes and close the dialog.
+- From Build select Build Artifacts and IntelliJ builds your target JAR-file

-Then restart Neo4j by running `service neo4j restart`.
+Restart Neo4j by running `service neo4j restart`.
 Test if you successfully imported algo to Neo4j by calling `CALL algo.list()` in the browser UI.
+Feel free to shut down Neo4j if you're not using it `service neo4j stop`.